US-GHG-Center/RetrievalToolbox.jl/docs/src/julia/develop.md

     We want to write a function which calculates the total, isotropic solar-induced fluorescence (SIF) emission into the half hemisphere (towards the sky).
 The function will take a `SIFRadiance` type as argument, and simply produce the integral over the spectral dimensions and the positive half space.

-We start off by creating a `SIFradiance` object and just inspect the spectrally resolved isotropic radiance that it represents.
+We start off by creating a `SIFRadiance` object and just inspect the spectrally resolved isotropic radiance that it represents.
 Using the function `get_SIF_radiance`, we can simply obtain that emitted radiance for some given wavelength (or wavenumber).

 ```@example sif
 using RetrievalToolbox; const RE = RetrievalToolbox